-With striking designer-like leaves, cute and ornamental with its colorful rosettes, houseleek (or Sempervivum) belongs to the much sought-after category of plants that require neither care nor water.
+With striking designer-like leaves, cute and colorful rosettes, houseleek (or Sempervivum) is among those few plants that require neither care nor water.
 Amazing, isn’t it?

 “Sempervivum” means immortal.
 It’s a small succulent plant, a perennial that grows on rocks, atop walls, and in arid deserts…

 A hardy plant native to the mountain ranges of Europe, it feels at home in light, poor soil.
 Whether it’s sandy or chalky doesn’t matter, as long as it gets full sun and heat.
 A note of caution: you’ll have to “harden” your plant out somewhat before setting it in full sun if all it’s ever had was indoor growing, or it’ll get sunburned.